Multivariate Systemic Risk Measures and Computation by Deep Learning Algorithms: Experiments

 With the utility function introduced in Theorem \ref{thmexplicitformulas}, we compare with the optimal solutions \eqref{eqn:optrho}-\eqref{eqn:optQ} generated by Monte Carlo method to show the accuracy of our proposed Algorithms \ref{algo:primal}-\ref{algo:dual}.

-\paragraph{Evaluation.} First, we show performance of numerical results for the estimated overall risk allocation ${\rho}$ and the estimated penalty ${\alpha}$ in Table~\ref{tab:RhoAlpha}, along with the expected optimal results.
+\paragraph{Evaluation.} First, we show performance of numerical results for the estimated overall risk allocation ${\rho}$ and the estimated penalty ${\alpha_B}$ in Table~\ref{tab:RhoAlpha}, along with the expected optimal results.
+We run our experiments 10 times and show the average values of our estimations along with the standard deviation.
 The absolute differences (Abs.
-Difference) are quite small which indicates the estimation for the overall risk is successful.
+Difference) are also small which indicates the estimation for the overall risk is quite accurate.

 To assess the goodness of estimation of Radon-Nikodym derivatives of the optimizer, we use the overall relative difference to measure how one derivative function is different from the reference derivative function, i.e.